 If you’re into the craft beer scene in Tokyo, the Craft Beer Market Terrace, which boasts thirty taps of both Japanese and international origins, is the place to wind down (or wind up) for the evening.
 The terrace outside, which seats about twenty people, is the perfect place to hang out on a cool evening, sipping an icy cold beer while chatting with buddies.
 While they have a table charge fee of 300 yen and a maximum stay of two and a half hours, this rule keeps the bar from becoming overly packed and the atmosphere stays relaxed and chill.
 Glasses go for 480 yen, while pints are priced at 780 yen, and the beer menu’s offerings are always changing.
 The food menu consists of succulent slow-roasted chicken made in-house, and casual bistro-style foods.

 Jimbocho, the second-hand book capital of Tokyo, is the perfect place to spend a relaxing day cafe-hopping with a worn, dog-eared paperback in hand.
 You can find all kinds of study nooks, places to caffeinate and power through your work, or eclectic little cafes to enjoy a novel and a little afternoon snack.
 Later, treat yourself to a wide selection of thirst-quenching craft beers.
-It’s the perfect way to spend a chill day in Jimbocho.
+Checking out our recommendations about where to eat in Jimbocho in between perusing bookshops is the perfect way to spend a chill day in Jimbocho.

 Aleli is a wanderlust whose main itinerary is to culture soak in the places that she sets foot on, sinking her teeth in the gustatory offerings that the place has to offer and knowing the story behind it.
 Food for her is a marriage of the sights, sounds, smells, and tastes of the rich history of every city she explores and uses the pen as her tool to share to the world each unique experience she unravels.